 - i.
 Governance.
 Each CCO has a governance structure in which persons that share in the financial risk of the organization constitute a majority.
 The governance structure must reflect the major components of the health care delivery system and must include: at least two health care providers in active practice (a physician or nurse practitioner whose area of practice is primary care and a mental health or chemical dependency treatment provider); at least one member of the Community Advisory Council (see STC 5.3.a.ii); and at least two members from the community at large to ensure that the organization's decision making is consistent with the community members' values. - ii.
 Community Advisory Council (CAC).
 The CCOs are required to convene a CAC that includes representatives from the community and of county government, but with consumers making up the majority of the CAC.
-The CAC must be an ongoing council and meet no less frequently than once every three
+The CAC must be ongoing bodies councils and meet no less frequently than once every three months to ensure that the health care needs of the community are being met.
+At least one member from the CAC must serve on the governing board.